manyi8634/manyi-design/components/config-provider/index.en-US.md

 #### Why can't ConfigProvider props (like `prefixCls` and `theme`) affect ReactNode inside `message.info`, `notification.open`, `Modal.confirm`?

-antd will dynamic create React instance by `ReactDOM.render` when call message methods.
+manyid will dynamic create React instance by `ReactDOM.render` when call message methods.
 Whose context is different with origin code located context.
 We recommend `useMessage`, `useNotification` and `useModal` which , the methods came from `message/notification/Modal` has been deprecated in 5.x.

 #### Locale is not working with Vite in production mode?

 Related issue: [#39045](https://github.com/ant-design/ant-design/issues/39045)

 In production mode of Vite, default exports from cjs file should be used like this: `enUS.default`.
-So you can directly import locale from `es/` directory like `import enUS from 'antd/es/locale/en_US'` to make dev and production have the same behavior.
+So you can directly import locale from `es/` directory like `import enUS from 'manyid/es/locale/en_US'` to make dev and production have the same behavior.